jelliuk/bitwarden_gcloud/README.md

 This country-wide blocklist will be updated daily at midnight, but you can change the `COUNTRYBLOCK_SCHEDULE` variable in `.env` to suit your needs.

-These block-lists are pulled from www.ipdeny.com on each update.
+These block-lists are pulled from [IP Deny](www.ipdeny.com) on each update.

 ### Configure Automatic Rebooting After Updates (_optional_)